-Fixed ROI – In this case, EMIs amount is fixed as the interest rate agreed upon in the loan agreement does not change during the tenure of the loan.
+4) Fixed ROI – In this case, the EMIs amount is fixed as the interest rate agreed upon in the loan agreement does not change during the tenure of the loan.

-Margin Money – It is the part of education cost that has to be borne by the borrower while the rest is paid by the bank.
+7) Margin Money – It is part of the education cost that has to be borne by the borrower while the rest is paid by the bank.

-Default – Default is inability to repay the loan according to the terms and conditions agreed upon at the time of loan approval and may lead to legal action.
+12) Default – Default is the inability to repay the loan according to the terms and conditions agreed upon at the time of loan approval and may lead to legal action.

-Cost of Education – Cost of Education includes tuition fee, exam and library fees, travel fare for foreign education, cost of books and uniforms, living expenses in a foreign country, and any other cost the lender deems necessary for completion of course.
+14) Cost of Education – Cost of Education includes tuition fees, exam and library fees, travel fare for foreign education, cost of books and uniforms, living expenses in a foreign country, and any other cost the lender deems necessary for the completion of the course.
 While some banks may cover 100% of the cost of education in the loan amount, some banks only cover a part of it.

 Education Loan is an investment for your future and must be ventured into with awareness and caution.
 It is recommended to familiarize oneself with all terms related to education loans and their meanings to save yourself from complications in the later stages.